Washington shootings leave 5 dead, 3 in custody amid search for 'extremely dangerous' suspect

 DETROIT POLICE INVESTIGATING POSSIBLE SERIAL KILLER TARGETING SEX WORKERS ARREST HOMELESS MAN AS 'PERSON OF INTEREST'

-The killings began late Saturday afternoon when three people were found shot to death on Medicine Valley Road near White Swan.
-An injured person at the Medicine Valley Road location was taken to an area hospital, but died later Saturday, according to Yakima County Coroner Jim Curtice.
+The string of killings began late Saturday afternoon when three people were found shot to death on Medicine Valley Road near White Swan.
+An injured person at the Medicine Valley Road location was taken to an area hospital where he later died, according to Yakima County Coroner Jim Curtice.

 A fifth body was then discovered in a vehicle on Evans Road near the community that had two other injured people inside, Yakima County Sheriff Robert Udell told KAPP-KVEW.